placerda/azure-openai-benchmark/README.md

 **2: `replay`**: Messages are loaded from a JSON file and replayed back to the endpoint.
 This is useful for scenarios where testing with real-world data is important, and that data has already been generated or collected from an existing LLM application.

 In this mode, all messages in the file are sampled randomly when making requests to the endpoint.
 This means the same message may be used multiple times in a benchmarking run, plus any anti-caching prefix if `prevent-server-caching=true`.
-The format of the JSON file should be a single array containing separate lists of messages which conform to the [OpenAI chat completions API schema](https://platform.openai.com/docs/api-reference/chat/create), like so:
+The format of the JSON file should be a single array containing separate lists of messages which conform to the [OpenAI chat completions API schema](https://platform.openai.com/docs/api-reference/chat/create).
+Two examples are available in the `tests/` folder, with the text-only example as follows:

 ```
 [